First recorded (as a demo) by Donald Fagen & Walter Becker with Flo & Eddie (1971).

 Covered by Steely Dan (1974).

-From the wiki: “‘East St Louis Toodle-Oo’ is a composition written by Duke Ellington and Bubber Miley and recorded several times by Ellington for various labels from 1926-1930 under various titles.
+From the wiki: “‘East St Louis Toodle-Oo’ is a composition written by Duke Ellington and Bubber Miley and recorded several times by Ellington for various labels from 1926-1930 using various band names.
 The original recording features a growling plunger-muted trumpet part played by co-composer Miley, one of the first jazz trumpeters to utilize the style.
-This style was carried on by later Ellington trumpeters Cootie Williams, and Ray Nance.
+This style was carried on by later Ellington trumpeters Cootie Williams and Ray Nance.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.